ScottyLabs/doberman/README.md

   - [ ] Also make sure alerts are actually reaching Grafana
   - [ ] Each alert should ping no one/ping relevant people based on severity
 - [ ] Fix alerts timeline short-term weird chunks (only on Jason's setup? someone else should check)
-- [ ] Custom endpoints - work with other teams
+- [ ] Custom endpoints (?) - work with other teams
+  - Maybe not required anymore, if we use synthetic monitoring (see below)
+- [ ] Synthetic monitoring - see Slack for details (agent to intelligently detect issues/check core functionality).
+Playwright equivalent in Grafana = [k6 browser check](https://grafana.com/docs/grafana-cloud/testing/synthetic-monitoring/create-checks/checks/k6-browser/).
 - [ ] Github
   - [ ] Update permissions to only allow pull requests
   - [ ] Add staging branch